khuan86/khuan86.github.io/_portfolio/07_hipages-campaign.md

 ## Thoughts & Conclusion
 I had a lot of fun with this project, and one that I'm extremely proud of.
 I admit that the project was daunting at first and I was afraid of not being able to complete it by the time our sprint was over (our UX team was working in an Agile environment with monthly sprints).
 In the realm of design, the sections that looked the most simple and straightforward took the most amount of my time, but also the most rewarding.

-We tested this quick prototype with internal staff that had zero-knowledge of campaign ads and they were able to easily create/edit a campaign and understood the whole process :)
+We tested this quick prototype with internal staff that had zero-knowledge of campaign ads and they were able to easily create/edit a campaign and understood the whole process.

-I was not around for the implementation of this project but I have heard that they have had great results with it and the account managers were begging the developers to implement the same features in their back-end :D
+I was not around for the implementation of this project but I have heard that they have had great results with it and the account managers were begging the developers to implement the same features in their back-end 🥰😊

 ## Showcase
 <ul>